EricThomson/PySideSummer/README.md

 14. Chapter 18
 15. Chapter 19
 16. Figure out answer to question about @QtCore.Slot() decorator for slots.
-17. Add _usefulStuff.md_ to earlier chapters, and make sure formatting is consistent in all chapters, and remove extensive comments from the code itself.
+17. Add _usefulStuff.md_ to earlier chapters, and make sure formatting is decent, and consistent in all chapters, and remove extensive comments from the code itself.